TylerBarnes/gatsby-plugin-transition-link/readme.md

 ## Contributing

-0. Make sure you have `yarn` installed on your computer.
+0. Make sure you have `yarn` installed.
-1. Create a new folder on your computer to be used as your yarn workspace.
+1. Create a new folder to be used as your yarn workspace. `mkdir transitionlink-workspace`
-1. In your workspace folder, clone this repo.
+1. Inside your workspace folder, clone this repo.
 1. `cd` into this repo and run `yarn && yarn watch`.
 Leave this terminal window open.
 1. Beside this repo in your workspace folder, add a gatsby site that uses transition link for testing purposes (you can copy/paste the example site from this repo if needed).
 1. In your workspace folder create a package.json and add the following: